ashvardanian/StringZilla/README.md

 - `szs_levenshtein_distances_utf8("αβγδ", "αγδ") == 1` — one unicode symbol.
 - `szs_levenshtein_distances("αβγδ", "αγδ") == 2` — one unicode symbol is two bytes long.

-Java, JavaScript, Python 2, C#, and Objective-C, however, use wide characters (`wchar`) - two byte long codes, instead of the more reasonable fixed-length UTF-32 or variable-length UTF-8.
+Java, JavaScript, Python 2, C#, and Objective-C, however, expose strings as UTF-16 — a variable-length encoding whose code units are two bytes, so anything outside the Basic Multilingual Plane takes two of them.
-This leads [to all kinds of offset-counting issues][wide-char-offsets] when facing four-byte long Unicode characters.
+Because those languages index by code unit rather than by codepoint, this leads [to all kinds of offset-counting issues][wide-char-offsets] when facing four-byte long Unicode characters.
-StringZilla uses proper 32-bit "runes" to represent unpacked Unicode codepoints, ensuring correct results in all operations.
+StringZilla's own bindings for those languages sidestep the problem entirely by operating on the UTF-8 bytes directly, and internally it uses proper 32-bit "runes" to represent unpacked Unicode codepoints, ensuring correct results in all operations.
+If you need to transcode between UTF-8, UTF-16, and UTF-32 at the boundary, [simdutf](https://github.com/simdutf/simdutf) is the right tool.
-Moreover, it implements the Unicode 17.0 standard, being practically the only library besides ICU and PCRE2 to do so, but with order(s) of magnitude better performance.
+Moreover, StringZilla implements the Unicode 17.0 standard, being practically the only library besides ICU and PCRE2 to do so, but with order(s) of magnitude better performance.

 [wide-char-offsets]: https://josephg.com/blog/string-length-lies/